TheCompletionsGroup/TCTUserManual/manuscript/Skyline.md

-{#skyline}
+{#Skyline}
 #Access System Skyline

-Skyline is a tool that shows the progress of systems on a timeline, showing each system in a box organized chronologically by the date that the system is scheduled to be handed over to operations.
+Skyline is a tool that shows the progress of systems on a timeline, showing each system in a box organized chronologically by the date that the system is scheduled to be handed over (generally, to either commissioning or operations).

 1. To access Skyline, from the Menu, click **Menu > Reports**.
 ![Menu > Reports](images\MReports.PNG)